parth-sarawgi09/e-commerce-application-follow-along/README.md

 In this milestone we create a "createAddress.jsx" file in pages folder where we write the code for add address button to make it functional and will send us to the add address page.

-# Milestone 22 : Connecting our Add-Address page to backend
+# Milestone 22 - Save Address in User Profile

-In this milestone we connect our add-address page to the backend so that whenever we update our address section it will show in the backend.
+Welcome to Milestone 22 of our project! 🎉 In this milestone, we focused on creating a backend endpoint that allows users to save their address directly into their user profile.
+We developed the necessary endpoint to receive the address from the frontend and update the user’s profile in the database by adding the address to the user’s address array.